 12 Apr 2018, 09:34 — 4 min read

-While registering under the MSMED Act is not mandatory, following is a list of advantages for MSME/SSI registration in India.
+While registering under the MSMED Act is not mandatory, the following is a list of advantages for MSME/SSI registration in India:

-The Credit Guarantee Fund Scheme for Micro and Small Enterprises (CGS) was launched by the government of India to make available collateral-free credit to the micro and small enterprise sector.
-Both the existing and the new enterprises are eligible to be covered under the scheme.
-The Ministry of Micro, Small and Medium Enterprises, Government of India and Small Industries Development Bank of India (SIDBI), established a trust named Credit Guarantee Fund Trust for Micro and Small Enterprises (CGTMSE) to implement the Credit Guarantee Fund Scheme for Micro and Small Enterprises.
+The Credit Guarantee Fund Scheme for Micro and Small Enterprises (CGS) was launched by the government of India to make collateral-free credit available to the MSME sector.
+Both existing and new enterprises are eligible to be covered under the scheme.
+The Ministry of Micro, Small & Medium Enterprises, Government of India and Small Industries Development Bank of India (SIDBI), established a trust named Credit Guarantee Fund Trust for Micro and Small Enterprises (CGTMSE) to implement the CGS.

 2. A hefty 50% subsidy on patent registration